 Advanced Epitaxial Growth

-Develop controllable growth of thick low-doped Ga(Al)N epitaxial layers on SiC and GaN, N-polar III-Nitride epitaxy and GaN regrowth in trench structures by hot-wall MOVPE.
+In this project we aim at developing controllable growth of thick low-doped Ga(Al)N epitaxial layers on SiC and GaN, N-polar III-Nitride epitaxy and GaN regrowth in trench structures by hot-wall MOVPE.
+Focus is placed on design and implementation of a new quartz-free reactor .

 Project leader: Jr. Tai Chen (LiU, SweGaN)